duckies/cop4053-website/content/en/posts/week-12.md

 ### Will

 ### Quynh
+LIke the rest of the group, I spent some time working on the AI presentation.
+I help John and Michaela with finishing up the enemy's behavior.
 ### Michaela
 I finalized the lava area's level design and placed the finished scripted enemies throughout the area.
 I contributed to the tutorial dialogue and did some more playtesting, which uncovered a few more minor ladder bugs that were quickly fixed.